Pyrrha-Foundation/pyrrha-coin/doc/tor.md

-# TOR SUPPORT IN NEXA
+# TOR SUPPORT IN PYRRHA

 It is possible to run Pyrrha as a Tor hidden service, and connect to such services.